grantmcconnaughey/Lintly/README.md

 These configuration values can be provided to Lintly via environment variables or by being passed in as arguments to the Lintly CLI.
 A list of all configuration values can be viewed by running `lintly --help`.

-## Using Lintly with Continuous Integration platforms
+## Supported Continuous Integration platforms

 Lintly works out of the box with the following Continuous Integration platforms: